THUDM/GCC/README.md

 See [GETTING_STARTED.md](GETTING_STARTED.md).

-## Pre-trained Models

-We provide pre-trained models available for download.

-TODO

 ## Citing GCC

 If you use GCC in your research or wish to refer to the baseline results, please use the following BibTeX.